-Generally, you can add any transaction type before or after the dividing date with the following limitations on editing, voiding, or deleting:
+Generally, you can add any transaction type before or after the Dividing Date, with the following limitations on editing, voiding, or deleting:

-Bills and checks-Add these types of transactions with dates before or after the dividing date.
-Edit, void, or delete is limited to those dated before the dividing date.

-- Vendor credits-Add these types of transactions with dates before or after the dividing date.
-Edit, void, or delete is limited to those dated before the dividing date. - Item receipts-Add or delete, but you will be unable to edit or void before and after the dividing date - Bill payments by credit card-Add or delete, but you will not be able to edit or void before and after the dividing date. - Inventory quantity/value adjustments-Add or delete, but you will not be able to edit or void before and after the dividing date. - Customer payments-Add or delete, but you will not be able to edit or void before and after the dividing date.
+- Bills and checks-Add these types of transactions with dates before or after the Dividing Date.
+Capabilities to edit, void, or delete are limited to transactions dated before the Dividing Date. - Vendor credits-Add these types of transactions with dates before or after the Dividing Date.
+Edit, void, and delete capabilities are limited to transactions dated before the Dividing Date. - Item receipts-You can add or delete, but you cannot edit or void transactions before and after the Dividing Date. - Bill payments by credit card-You can add or delete, but you cannot edit or void transactions before and after the Dividing Date. - Inventory quantity/value adjustments-You can add or delete, but you cannot edit or void transactions before and after the Dividing Date. - Customer payments-You can add or delete, but you cannot edit or void transactions before and after the Dividing Date.